sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 Also, we ignore the fact that Navigator could leak the Activity if it internally holds a reference to it (that is solvable somehow with a workaround).

 ## Coordinators
 So where do we put in-app navigation logic?
-Business Logic is not a good idea (as described above) and playing ping-pong between View and ViewModel (or Presenter) might work but doesn't seem to be a elegant solution.
+Business Logic is not a good idea (as described above) and playing ping pong between View and ViewModel (or Presenter) might work but doesn't seem to be a elegant solution.
 Moreover, View still has navigation related responsibilities even if it's just calling **navigator**.
 Therefore, doing navigation in the ViewModel seems to be a considerable alternative but is it really the responsibility of the ViewModel (or Presenter) to care about navigation?
 Shouldn't it be just the glue to present data?